Artituis/SSE/ex_sh_5/ex_sh_5.md

 A complex code is more difficult to debug, to test, and to understand.
 These factors make the chances of a security flaw or a logic flaw to be much higher.

+Ciclomatic complexity and architechtural complexity makes

 # Ex.
 3 - Control flow graph

+TODO: STUDY HOW TO DO THIS GRAPH BY HAND

 The Formula: M = E - N + 2P
 • E = Edges (arrows in the graph)